eventhorizn/react-ts-js-notebook/README.md

 1. Make a small change and republish thru lerna
 1. Code editor height is fixed
    - Height should adjust based on code in it
-1. Show default cells on new notebook
-   - Default notes
 1. Better getting started notes in README
 1. Context menu for saving?
    - We save automatically now